rhiot/gitbook/rhiot_field_gateway.md

 (like Raspberry Pi with Raspbian) use Rhiot cmd tool ([`rhiot cmd` section describes how to install Rhiot cmd](https://github.com/rhiot/rhiot/blob/master/docs/readme.md#rhiot-command-line-tool-cmd)).
-After Rhiot cmd tool is installed, connect your device to your local network (using WiFi or the ethernet cable) and execute the following command on a laptop connected to the same network as your target device:
+After Rhiot cmd tool is installed, connect your device to your local network (using WiFi or the Ethernet cable) and execute the following command on a laptop connected to the same network as your target device:

     rhiot deploy-gateway